 Bar calisthenics is extremely attractive to me because I used to teach Tai Chi and what I see below has elements of Tai Chi in it.
 In the video, Ryan uses breath control, fluidity, and a balance of yin/yang energies.
 After I can do the below routine, I plan to incorporate even more of the principles of Tai Chi into this routine and make it my meditative strength practice.

-I like how each of the 4 stages build off of each other.
+I like how each of the 4 stages builds off of each other.
 I am still on stage 1 of the program and am already super excited by my new arsenal of moves.
 I couldn’t do handstands or tuck holds before the program yet Ryan has a systematic method for helping anyone, even if they are new to bar training develop these moves.

 Hannibal for King and Denis Minen, eat your heart out!
 Todd Kuslikis is gunnin’ for the title! 😉